storyblok/field-type-examples/slider/README.md

 Slider Field Plugin
 </h1>

-A custom field for Storyblok that allow users to select a number value from a range.
+A field plugin for Storyblok that allow users to select a number value from a range.

 ![demo.gif](assets/screenshot.png)